 Visitors to Thailand must hold a passport valid for at least six months beyond the date of their arrival in the kingdom.
-Citizens of 48 countries, including most EU and ASEAN members as well as Australia, South Africa and the USA, do not need visas to enter the country: a 30-day ‘permission of stay’ is stamped in your passport when you pass through immigration at the airport.
-There is no charge for this.
-Note: if arriving in Thailand overland (e.g. across the Malaysian border), this permission of stay is reduced to 15 days only (unless you are a Malaysian citizen, in which case the full 30 days is granted).
+Citizens of 58 countries, including all EU and ASEAN members as well as Australia, South Africa and the USA, do not need visas to enter the country: a 30-day ‘permission of stay’ is stamped in your passport when you pass through immigration at the airport.
+There is no charge for this, nor any paperwork, other than the landing card you will be given on the plane.
+Just join the normal queue at immigration and the officer will do it for you.

 Visitors who do not qualify for either of these options, or who wish to stay in Thailand longer than 30 days, must apply for a visa at their local Royal Thai Embassy before departure.
-The standard tourist visa is a single entry, 60-day permit, which can be extended by one month while in Thailand, on payment of 1,900 Baht.
+The standard tourist visa is a single entry, 60-day permit, which can be extended by one month while in Thailand, on payment of 1,900 baht.

 For a full list of visa-exempt countries, see the Thai Ministry of Foreign Affairs website.
 You can also find further information about other types of visa and visas on arrival on this site.